|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 Energy is the name that we give to the most basic constituant of the universe.
 Everything that we can conceive of is composed of energy.
 Energy takes three forms: potential energy, kinetic energy and radiation.

 The extended electric and magnetic fields of different particles interact.
 This interaction converts field rest potential energy into kinetic (motion) energy.
 In circumstances of low radiation density kinetic energy can convert into photons that are radiated away, leaving the interacting particles bound together in a mutual potential energy well.
-The photon energy and frequency is a result of the spheromak structure of the elementary particles.
+The photon energy and frequency is a result of the electromagnetic spheromak structure within the elementary particles.

 There is an additional comparatively weak field energy component known as gravity.
 Gravitational fields have an imaginary unit vector which causes a gravitational field to contain negative potential energy.
-Gravity becomes important when the numbers of quantized negative and positive charges are in balance.
+Gravity becomes important when the numbers of quantized negative and positive charges are in nearly exact balance.
 The exact nature of propagating gravitational field energy quanta is a subject of current research.

 The total field potential energy density at any position in space at any instant in time is the sum of the squares of the instantaneous values of the three mathematically orthogonal vector field components (electric, magnetic, gravity).
 Each vector field component has three orthogonal dimension components.

 A basic physical law is the law of conservation of energy.
 That law states that the amount of energy contained within any closed surface at time Tb equals the amount of energy contained within that closed surface at time Ta plus the net amount of energy that flows in through that closed surface during the time interval (Tb - Ta).
 Hence energy cannot be either created or destroyed but can changed form and position.

 A packet of energy E in linear motion has a vector property known as linear momentum.
 The linear momentum P of energy E at point X moving with velocity V = dX / dt in the frame of reference of the center of momentum is:

 P = (E / C^2)V